Self-verification theory: Effects on behavior

 In one series of studies, researchers asked participants with positive and negative self-views whether they would prefer to interact with evaluators who had favorable or unfavorable impressions of them.
 The results showed that those with positive self-views preferred favorable partners and those with negative self-views preferred unfavorable partners.
-The latter finding revealed that self-verification strivings may sometimes trump positivity strivings.
+The latter finding revealed that self-verification strivings may sometimes surpass positivity strivings.

 Self-verification motives operate for different dimensions of the self-concept and in many different situations.
 Men and women are equally inclined to display this tendency, and it does not matter whether the self-views refer to characteristics that are relatively immutable (e.g., intelligence) or changeable (e.g., diligence), or whether the self-views happen to be highly specific (e.g., athletic) or global (e.g., low self-esteem, worthlessness).
 Furthermore, when people chose negative partners over positive ones, it is not merely in an effort to avoid interacting with positive evaluators (that is, out of a concern that they might disappoint such positive evaluators).
 Rather, people chose self-verifying, negative partners even when the alternative is participating in a different experiment.
 Finally, recent work has shown that people work to verify self-views associated with group memberships.
 For example, women seek evaluations that confirm their belief that they possess qualities associated with being a woman.

 Self-verification theory suggests that people may begin to shape others' evaluations of them before they even begin interacting with them.
 They may, for example, display identity cues (see: impression management).
 The most effective identity cues enable people to signal who they are to potential interaction partners.